 This entry has been rejected due to incompleteness or lack of notability.

-The comic industry is not the only place where Deadpool makes presence, he has been featured over the years in different games such as “X-Men Legends II: Rise of Apocalypse”, “Marvel: Ultimate Alliance” and it sequel, “Super Hero Squad Online”, “Spider-Man: Shattered Dimension”, “Marvel vs. Capcom 3: Fate of Two Worlds” and “Marvel: Avengers Alliance”, in 2013 he will star his own video game titled “Deadpool” by Activision; he made a guest appearance in the animated movie “Hulk Vs.” and in an episode of “X-Men: Anime”.
+Deadpool has been featured over the years in various video games, including X-Men Legends II: Rise of Apocalypse, Marvel: Ultimate Alliance, Super Hero Squad Online, Spider-Man: Shattered Dimension, Marvel vs. Capcom 3: Fate of Two Worlds and Marvel: Avengers Alliance, he made a guest appearance in the animated movie Hulk and in an episode of X-Men: Anime.

-His popularity over the Internet inspired Marvel Comics to create various variants covers of Deadpool mashups with memes for many #1s of their “Marvel NOW!” revamp including Deadpool Call me Maybe for “Uncanny Avengers” #1, Gangnam Stlye Deadpool for “The Avengers” (Vol. 5) #1 and “Deadpool is unimpressed for “All-New X-Men” #1.
+His popularity over the Internet inspired Marvel Comics to create various variants covers of Deadpool mashups with memes for many #1s of their “Marvel NOW!” revamp including Deadpool Call me Maybe for “Uncanny Avengers” #1, Gangnam Stlye Deadpool for “The Avengers” (Vol. 5) #1 and “Deadpool is unimpressed” for “All-New X-Men” #1.